zairah10/NLP-Text-Classification/README.md

 | --- | --- |
 | Bank account | I used my Paypal account to buy an item from XXXX.
 The product did not show up until 6 weeks later and was faulty.
 I went to Paypal seeking a refund from the Vendor and was denied because it was over thirty days in billing.
 I 'm out of {$12.00} and most likely so are thousands of other people. |
 | Mortgage | I submmited a fully document Request for a Loan Modification with mortgage company M & T Mortgage XXXX Investor XXXX XXXX XXXX to reduce my mortgage payment ; instead to consider my case for a HAMP review, they approved me for a Streamline Loan Mod that reduced my mortgage payment to 43 % of my monthly gross income ( {$2200.00} ).
 Also they decided to charge me {$980.00} modification fees. |

+## Goal:
+The goal is to predict the product type from the consumer_narrative.
+There are total of 11 product categories and 66,806 observations.